Course Design Review (OSCQR)

 Request a Course Design Review

 After the course is fully developed in a Brightspace development shell, faculty can request a Course Design Review.
-Requests should be submitted at least 4 months before the course is schedule in Banner to allow enough time to complete the Course Design Review (OSCQR) process.
+Requests should be submitted at least 4 months before the course is scheduled in Banner to allow enough time to complete the Course Design Review (OSCQR) process.

 Meet with Course Design Review Team